dyhes/zulip/templates/corporate/development-community.md

   testing](https://chat.zulip.org/#narrow/stream/43-automated-testing)
-  is primarily used for automated notifications about [CI failures](https://zulip.readthedocs.io/en/latest/testing/continuous-integration.html), but is also a good place to discuss projects to improve Zulip’s automated testing infrastructure.
+  is primarily used for automated notifications about [CI failures](https://zulip.readthedocs.io/en/latest/testing/continuous-integration.html), but is also a good place to discuss projects to improve Aloha’s automated testing infrastructure.
 - [#api design](https://chat.zulip.org/#narrow/stream/378-api-design)
-  is a low-traffic stream for discussing and coordinating changes to the [Zulip API](https://zulip.com/api/rest), with all stakeholders present.
+  is a low-traffic stream for discussing and coordinating changes to the [Aloha API](https://zulip.com/api/rest), with all stakeholders present.

 ## Streams for translators
 - [#translation](https://chat.zulip.org/#narrow/stream/58-translation)
-  is for discussing [Zulip’s
+  is for discussing [Aloha’s
   translations](https://zulip.readthedocs.io/en/latest/translating/translating.html).
 - Some languages have streams named like [#translation/fr](https://chat.zulip.org/#narrow/stream/371-translation.2Ffr)